 10. Go big-wave surfing at Mullaghmore – build up your courage

-County Sligo is home to one of the world’s best big-wave surf destinations.
+County Sligo is home to one of the world’s best big-wave surf destinations and is a must when backpacking Ireland.

 Although this is a renowned big-wave surf destination, some waves are reasonably okay closer to shore for beginners, caused by the beach break.